realness-online/web/docs/architecture.md

 ![Realness](../src/style/icons.svg)

 Realness is a progressive web app.
 It is serverless and static.
 All of the heavy lifting is done at the edge on device.
+You moderate an instance of Realness via the [firebase console](https://firebase.google.com)

 ## Birds Eye View

-We use Vue.js, workers, Firebase Auth & Storage, Design is applied with Stylus via CSS queries.
+We use Vue.js, workers, Firebase Auth & Storage primarily.
+Design is applied with Stylus via CSS queries.
 Data you create is stored in localStorage.
 Large files and information about the people you follow is stored with indexdb.

 ## Highlights
 - It's best practices